-Johnny Thomas, Ed.D., Chairperson Davey Whitney Complex Ste.
+Johnny Thomas, Ed.D., Chair Davey Whitney Complex Ste.
 B Telephone: (601) 877-6506 or 6507

-The primary responsibility of The Department of Health, Physical Education, and Recreation (HPER) is to prepare its majors to become highly qualified proficient communiversity leaders for the global marketplace.
-The department aims to provide disciplinary curricula that are relevant, diverse, and comprehensive for acquiring a holistic knowledge base; for learning capable and situational leadership approaches; and for garnering scholarly, professional, and occupational skills.
-It also aims to provide opportunities for overall personal and intellectual development and growth by offering contemporary curricula and by offering a variety of instructional and methodical techniques and procedures in the course offerings of its respective degree programs.
-Furthermore, the department offers undergraduate and graduate degree programs with state, professional, and national accreditations.
-Possessing such accreditations of these individual degree programs enables the department to offer existing and prospective majors -locally, statewide, nationally, and internationally - a chance to achieve their individually disciplinary goals and degrees in the department, and to ensure that their respective degrees have recognizable merit and approval both in the world of higher education and in the world of work.
-Thus, majors and prospective majors of the undergraduate and graduate degree programs in the department must have a responsive personality, be resourceful, have functional physical abilities, and be intellectually thirsty.
+The Department of Health, Physical Education, and Recreation (HPER) prepares its majors to become highly qualified proficient communiversity leaders for the global marketplace.
+The department provides disciplinary curricula that are relevant, diverse, and comprehensive for acquiring a holistic knowledge base; for learning capable and situational leadership approaches; and for garnering scholarly, professional, and occupational skills.
+The department also provides opportunities for overall personal and intellectual development and growth by offering contemporary curricula and by offering a variety of instructional and methodical techniques and procedures in the course offerings of its respective degree programs.
+The department offers undergraduate and graduate degree programs with state, professional, and national accreditations.
+Possessing such accreditations of these individual degree programs enables the department to offer existing and prospective majors - locally, statewide, nationally, and internationally - a chance to achieve their individually disciplinary goals and degrees in the department and to ensure that their respective degrees have recognizable merit and approval in both the circles of higher education and in the world of work.
+Thus, majors and prospective majors of the department's undergraduate and graduate degree programs must have a responsive personality, be resourceful, have functional physical abilities, and be intellectually thirsty.